YevheniiOnishchenko/Lab_devops/lab_1/README.md

 7. There was an attempt to change README file in one place
 ## Web version of git
 8. Editing README file
+9. Using command `git pull` to sync web and local git